HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

   <a href="/static/images/2019/15_Compression/ch15_fig8_lighthouse.jpg">
     <img src="/static/images/2019/15_Compression/ch15_fig8_lighthouse.jpg" alt="Figure 10.
 Lighthouse compression suggestions" aria-labelledby="fig10-caption" aria-describedby="fig10-description"  width="600">
   </a>
-  <div id="fig10-description" class="visually-hidden">A screenshot of a Lighthouse report showing a list of reources (with the names redacted) and showing the size and the potential saving.
-For the first item there is a potentialy significant saving from 91 KB to 73 KB, while for other smaller files of 6 KB or less there are smaller savings of 4 KB to 1 KB.</div>
+  <div id="fig10-description" class="visually-hidden">A screenshot of a Lighthouse report showing a list of resources (with the names redacted) and showing the size and the potential saving.
+For the first item there is a potentially significant saving from 91 KB to 73 KB, while for other smaller files of 6 KB or less there are smaller savings of 4 KB to 1 KB.</div>
   <figcaption id="fig10-caption">Figure 10.
 Lighthouse compression suggestions.</figcaption>
 </figure>